 - The blue arrows underneath represent customers abandoning the journey – i.e. we don’t see them engaging further in the time period selected.)

 - The green arcs represent journey steps taken forward – i.e. if someone skips from step 1 to 5, their count would be shown on this arc – people don’t travel in a nice straight line.

 - The purple arcs are as above but represent people going backwards – this way the calculation is not “leaking” customers like a funnel.
 It shows that people are still engaging which gives a more accurate representation of what is actually happening on the journey/funnel.

 When you have the data organised around the Journey, Needs and Steps, there are a lot of further ways to “drill” down into the data.
-The example above looks at an individual Step in a Journey and shows what Needs are causing the most engagement by each Persona.

 From a marketing point of view, this data provides full marketing attribution to sale but the insight also helps marketers to optimise content and messaging for the Needs that are driving sales.